 Ready for the project?
 Let’s get to it – and learn how to transfer photos to glass using the decal method.

 These vases are a great way to showcase some of the great times you’ve had with your family and friends over the summer.
-I’d recommend keeping some and giving others away as gifts.
+I’d recommend keeping some and giving others away as handmade gift ideas.
 Add fun fall items, like pine cones, for ambience.

 Gather These Supplies